aijose/CppND-Capstone-Nibbles/README.md

 This project extends the baseline snake game that was provided.
 In the baseline snake game, the user controls a snake.
-The snake moves around the domain trying to eat food which is indicate by a yellow block.
+The snake moves around the domain trying to eat food which is indicated by a yellow block.
 When a snake consumes the food, new food pops up at a random location in the grid.
 The length of the snake and its speed increases when it consumes food.
 The following extensions have been made:

 * The baseline snake game has only one layout, where the entire domain is empty.
+  There are no blocked cells.
 The extended snake game allows arbitrary layouts that can be specified using a layout file.
 A layout file specifies blocked cells (walls) in the game domain.
 Sample domains are provided in the layouts/ folder.

 * The baseline snake game involves only one player.
 The extended snake game allows multiple players.

 * The baseline snake game involves only human players.
 The extended snake game allows both human and machine players.
-A maximum of four players (machine and human) are allowed.
-The machine players are programmed to seek the food automatically and have been found to be better than most human players.
+A maximum of only four total players (machine and human) are allowed.
+The machine players are programmed to seek the food automatically and have been found to be play reasonably well compared to human players.

 ## File and Class Structure

 ### File Structure
 The source code can be found in the ./src folder.
 The layout files can be found in the ./layouts folder.
 The images can be found in the ./images folder.
+The entire file structure is shown below:

 <img src="images/file_structure.png"/>